Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/index.md

 ## Executive Summary

-IKIGAI GYM loses 56.3% of its members by the 105-day mark, leading to significant revenue declines before the critical January and summer sales spikes.
+IKIGAI GYM loses 50% of its members by the 105-day mark, leading to significant revenue decline before the critical January and summer sales spikes.
 Our data reveals that membership type, engagement patterns, and payment behaviors are key drivers of retention and churn.
 By focusing on annual memberships, boosting engagement through classes and personal training, and proactively addressing early warning signals like low check-ins rates and late payments, the gym can extend member lifecycles and stabilize revenue across sales cycles.
 Key insights include:

 - **Annual contracts significantly outperform month-to-month (105-day retention)**: Annual members churn at 11.6–13.6% within 105 days, compared to 18–25.8% for month-to-month members.
 Promoting annual plans to stable, local members can reduce early cancellations.